mdominiak/hotwire-chat/README.md

 </turbo-frame>
 ```

-which is turbo stream action appending created message html fragment to `#messages` container element.
+which is turbo stream action appending html fragment of newly created message to `#messages` container element.
 DOM updates are automatically handled by Turbo javascript on client side.
+The `turbo_stream` method used in the controller code is provided by [turbo-rails](https://github.com/hotwired/turbo-rails) gem.

 ### Broadacasting created message